Devotions

 Sorry, Non-Refundable

 Standing in line before us were two little boys.
-Their arms were loaded down with empty soft drink bottles, and their hands were skillfully clutching onto what must have been a sample of every kind of candy in the store.
-They stepped up to the counter and unloaded their hopeful transaction before the cashier, a […]
+Their arms were loaded down with empty soft drink bottles, and their hands were skillfully clutching onto what must have been […]

 Read More